 In my last home I had unsealed butcher block counters.
 They were easy to clean and generally easy to sand down when anything stained or nicked the surface.
 But there was one large exception: my slow cooker.
 The first time I ran my slow cooker when I was away during the day, I came home to find that a combination of heat and moisture from the cooker left the surface warped and stained.

-For years that followed I cursed the small stain that remained from that day and always kept a baking sheet under my slow cooker while it was in use on the wood counters.
+For the years that followed, I cursed the small stain that remained from that day and always kept a baking sheet under my slow cooker while it was in use on the wood counters.
 That was until a Kitchn reader pointed out an easy alternative for setting up a slow cooker.
 It's something that every kitchen has, is easy to clean, and safe for something that will be hot for hours on end.
 Any clue what it is?